By Damir Šegon, Denis Vida and Paul Roggemans

 Further verification of the IAU MDC Working List of Meteor Showers (Jenniskens et al., 2020; Jopek and Kaňuchová, 2014; 2017; Jopek and Jenniskens, 2011; Neslušan et al., 2020) did not reveal any other nearby meteor shower activity.

 Another search method

 Another method has been applied to check this new meteor shower discovery.
 The starting point here can be any visually spotted concentration of radiant points or any other indication for the occurrence of similar orbits.
 The method has been described before (Roggemans et al., 2019).
-The main difference with the method described in Section 2 is that three different discrimination criteria are combined in order to have only those orbits which fit different criteria.
+The main difference with the method applied in Section 2 is that three different discrimination criteria are combined in order to have only those orbits which fit different criteria.
+The D-criteria that we use are these of Southworth and Hawkins (1963), Drummond (1981) and Jopek (1993) combined.
 Instead of using a cutoff value for the D-criteria these values are considered in different classes with different thresholds of similarity.
-Depending on the dispersion and the type of orbits, the most appropriate threshold of similarity is selected to locate the best fitting mean orbit as a result of an iterative procedure.
+Depending on the dispersion and the type of orbits, the most appropriate threshold of similarity is selected to locate the best fitting mean orbit as the result of an iterative procedure.

 Comparing older data and other datasets